 How effective is brachytherapy in treating breast cancer?

 Brachytherapy is a very effective treatment option for early breast cancer.
-Long-term studies following women who have received brachytherapy (either as a ‘boost’ dose of radiation after whole breast irradiation, or as accelerated partial breast irradiation) show that the vast majority of women continue to remain free of breast cancer many years after treatment.1-5
+Long-term studies following women who have received brachytherapy (either as a ‘boost’ dose of radiation after whole breast irradiation or as accelerated partial breast irradiation) show that the vast majority of women continue to remain free of breast cancer many years after treatment.

 Will the brachytherapy procedure hurt?

-If your brachytherapy involves the placement of needles or a balloon or strut device within the breast (interstitial or intracavitary brachytherapy; see procedure section), your treatment will be performed under a general anesthetic or in some cases local anaesthetic +/- sedation and so it shouldn’t hurt.
-You may feel a little bit of discomfort afterwards, but this usually soon wears off.
+If your brachytherapy involves the placement of needles or a balloon device within the breast, your treatment will be performed under a general anesthetic or in some cases local anaesthetic +/- sedation and so it shouldn’t hurt.
+You may feel a little bit of discomfort afterwards but this usually soon wears off.

 If I have brachytherapy, do I have to stay in hospital overnight?

-This depends on how many doses (known as ‘fractions’) of brachytherapy you require.
-If you need more than one fraction, you may need to stay in hospital for a few days.1
+This depends on how many doses (known as ‘fractions’) of brachytherapy you require, your physical status and the proximity of the hospital.
+You may need to stay in hospital for a few days.

 How will I know if brachytherapy has worked?